testbenchcc/recorder/README.md

 - **Controls card**: Control hardware-based ALSA recordings with Start and Stop buttons (disabled when idle)
 - **Browser recorder card**: Capture short test clips directly in the browser with Start, Pause, Stop, and Cancel buttons.
 The first available microphone is automatically selected for convenience.
+ - **Remote listening card**: Listen to the Pi microphone in near real time from any browser connected to the web UI.

 Browser recordings are uploaded to the server, converted to WAV (using `ffmpeg`) with the same layout as ALSA-based recordings, and appear on the **Recordings** page like any other file.